-The adopted Draft IDP will be tabled to the Portfolio Committee and also to EXCO then to the Mayoral Committee and Council for Adption.
-The Final 2020/21 IDP will be adopted during the Month End of May 2021 with council.
+After receiving the comments and following all procures the adopted Draft IDP was then tabled to EXCO then to the Mayoral Committee and Council for Adption.
+The Final 2020/21 IDP was adopted on the 29th May 2021 with Council Resolution: A10/28/05/2021.